ifm/libo3d3xx/README.md

+> NON-EMBEDDED use cases
+> --------
-> :warning: **DEPRECATION NOTICE**: This library has been superceded by
+> :warning: **DEPRECATION NOTICE** This library has been superceded by ifm3d and
-> [ifm3d](https://github.com/ifm/ifm3d) and will soon be deprecated
+> will soon be deprecated entirely.
+Users should use [ifm3d](https://github.com/ifm/ifm3d) instead.
-> entirely.
-For now `libo3d3xx` is still needed and supported for embedded
-> deployments to the O3D3XX.
 >
-> For non-embedded use cases, users should use `ifm3d` instead.
+> EMBEDDED use cases
+> --------
+> For now libo3d3xx is still needed and  supported for embedded  deployments to the O3D3XX.

 libo3d3xx
 =========